How to report storm damage after severe weather - NewsBreak

 - A description of the damage as best as you can

-There is a form that can be used on the National Service website to put all the details in to send to your local office as well.How to shelter during a tornado warning
+There is a form that can be used on the National Service website to put all the details in to send to your local office as well.Here are some tips on what to do after a disaster

-As a reminder, you should not assume a tornado caused damage because straight-line winds can also cause extensive damage.

-Click here to keep up with the Storm Team 12 forecast.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0